tedyun/tedyun.github.io/_posts/2021-07-25-causal-inference-course-note.md

 Example: Causal effect of race, gender, or age?

-When we think of potential outcome $Y_a$, we imagine that we could, hypothetically, set treatment to $A = a$ and then see an outcome.
+When we think of potential outcome $Y^a$, we imagine that we could, hypothetically, set treatment to $A = a$ and then see an outcome.
 With immutable variables this is not as well defined.

 ### Manipulable vs. not manipulable